here's looking at you kid

 Is the reg conpliant?
 In the interest of balance and fairness I think we should be told. :)

 Most government websites will fail to comply with new laws on cookies when the Information Commissioner's Office (ICO) begins formally enforcing them next week, the Cabinet Office has said, according to reports.
-Websites store cookies on a user's computer, but new EU laws say users should be given the choice whether they consent …
+Websites store cookies on a user's computer, but new EU laws say users should be given the choice whether they …

 Is the reg conpliant?
 In the interest of balance and fairness I think we should be told. :)